Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 When all three components are present, accountability is clear.
 Everyone knows who is doing what and by when.
 The follow-up meeting can start with a simple checklist review instead of vague questions.

-Here is how IceCubes handles action item extraction:
+IceCubes handles action item extraction as follows:

 Full Transcript as Source Material